Do I or don't I...VAT is the question!

 Some businesses wrongly assume that they do not charge VAT until they have received their VAT registration certificate in the post.
 However, this can take up to 30 days, at which point they may have undercharged VAT for several weeks.

 What happens if you don’t register for VAT on time?

 If the business fails to notify HMRC on time, HMRC may issue a penalty.
-Penalties for failing to VAT register on time are calculated as a percentage of the VAT due, with the percentage increasing depending on the time that has elapsed between the date from when the business should have notified and the date HMRC receives the application.
+Penalties for failing to VAT register on time are calculated as a percentage of ‘potential lost revenue’.
+The penalty percentage is typically 30% (although can be as high as 100% if the failure is deemed to be deliberate and concealed).
+There is scope to reduce this penalty.

-If the business fails to register for VAT within the timeframes outlined above, it will have to declare VAT on all sales made following the point the requirement to register for VAT arose.
+If the business fails to register on time, it will have to declare VAT on all sales made following the point the requirement to register for VAT arose.
 If the customer is VAT registered it may be possible to issue an invoice for the VAT on top of the sales made as the customer should be able to reclaim this VAT.
 However, if the customer is a private individual or a business that is unable to reclaim its VAT, the VAT due will likely have to be absorbed by the business representing a decrease in profit.
 In this instance, the business will need to treat the sale price as gross and VAT is declared based on 1/6 of the money received.